 2021: Playing for a Champions League-level club suited Kean far better, and he scored 17 goals in all competitions for PSG.
 He then returned to Juventus in the summer of 2021, agreeing a two-year loan deal that will then become a €28m permanent move.

-2022: Kean has found goals harder to come by back in Turin, meaning he has been in and out of Massimiliano Allegri's line-up.
+2022: Kean found goals harder to come by back in Turin, as he netted just six times in all competitions during his first year back at the Bianconeri.